aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    9. Type `Dev`, click `Add`, wait until the OU is finished provisioning (or it will error)
    10. Repeat step 9 for each OU (i.e. `Test`, `Prod`, `Central`, `Sandbox`)
    11. Select `Account factory`, Edit, Subnets: 0, Deselect all regions, click `Save`
-   12. In Organizations, move the Management account from the `root` OU into the `Security` OU
+   12. In AWS Organizations, move the Management account from the `root` OU into the `Security` OU
 4. Verify:
    1. AWS Organizations is enabled in `All features` mode
       - if required, navigate to AWS Organizations, click `Create Organization`, `Create Organization`